+Military life presents many challenges to service members and their families including transitions, duty changes, irregular sleep schedules and more.
 Approximately 20% of OIF/OEF Service Members report adjustment problems in the months following a deployment.
-Limited provider availability and the stigma of being labeled with a "mental illness" are some of the barriers to seeking face-to-face care.
+Limited provider availability and the stigma of being labeled with a “mental illness” are some of the barriers service members and veterans mention regarding seeking face-to-face care.
 In this light, the need for online behavioral health tools has never been greater.

 About the National Center for Telehealth & Technology:

 The National Center for Telehealth & Technology (T2) emerged from the military leadership’s desire to leverage the latest technologies to help Service Members suffering with Psychological Health (PH) concerns and/or Traumatic Brain Injury (TBI).

 Physically located at Joint Base Lewis-McChord, near Tacoma, Washington, T2 is responsible for managing telehealth and technology programs within the Defense Centers of Excellence.
 T2’s core mission is to foster comprehensive programs that develop, evaluate, research, standardize, and deploy new and existing technologies for psychological health and traumatic brain injury throughout the Defense Department (DoD).
 T2 meets this mission by serving as the principal DoD coordinator in such areas as innovative technology applications, suicide surveillance, online behavioral health tools, and telehealth.

 Under the leadership of Army Brig.
 Gen. Loree K. Sutton, special assistant to the assistant secretary of defense for health affairs, DCoE was created in November 2007.
 DCoE is the open front door of the Department of Defense for warriors and their families needing help with PH and TBI issues, promoting the resilience, recovery and reintegration of warriors and their families.